-- Only prior adult class A misdemeanor convictions that have already been sentenced are counted. - Where military records or out of state records are available, court martial convictions or other convictions that would be equivalent to a Class A misdemeanor offense in Utah are counted. - If multiple convictions arise from a previous single criminal episode, only one class A misdemeanor conviction from that episode is counted. - If multiple convictions arise from a previous single criminal episode that includes both felony and class A misdemeanor convictions and an adult felony conviction from that episode has already been counted under "Prior Felony Convictions." a misdemeanor conviction from that episode is not counted.
+Only prior adult class A misdemeanor convictions with separate adult case numbers that

+- have already been sentenced are counted. - Where military, federal, or other state(s)' records are available, court martial convictions or other convictions that would be equivalent to a Class A misdemeanor offense penalty in Utah are counted. - If multiple convictions arise from a previous single criminal episode, one Class A conviction from each separate adult case number is counted. - If multiple convictions arise from a previous single criminal episode that includes both felony and class A misdemeanor convictions and an adult felony conviction from that episode has already been counted under "Prior Felony Convictions," a misdemeanor conviction from that episode is not counted unless there are separate adult case numbers.